 These pantry staples come together to create the most hearty, cheesy goodness!
 Zucchini gratin is the perfect combination and the best side dish at the table this summertime.
 For complete recipe details, see the recipe card below.

-- Zucchini: You will need 6 medium zucchinis, sliced.
+- Zucchini: You will need 6 small zucchinis, sliced.
 You can also grate your zucchini instead for a more noodle-like texture.

 - Mozzarella Cheese: The stretchy, melty texture of Mozzarella is perfect for gratins.